Knotx/knotx/documentation/src/main/wiki/ProductionUsage.md

 ```

 ### Recommended Knot.x deployment
-Thanks to the modular architecture of Knot.x there are multiple approaches how to deploy Knot.x for the production usage.
-However, the easiest approach is to use Knot.x as one **far** jar with other jar files specific for the target implementation (such as adapter services, Handlebars helpers) available in classpath.
+Thanks to the modular architecture of Knot.x, there are multiple approaches how to deploy Knot.x for the production usage.
+However, the easiest approach is to use Knot.x as one **far** jar together with jar files specific for your target implementation (such as adapter services, Handlebars helpers) all available in classpath.
 For instance:

 - Assuming you have folder created on your host machine where Knot.x is going to be run, let's assume it's KNOTX_HOME